duckie/boson/README.md

 - Routines (or fibers) are lightweight compared to threads, to launch and to schedule.
 - Interruption points are known by the developer, whereas they are not when scheduling threads.

-### What about `boost::fiber` ?
+### Other frameworks exist, what is particular about Boson ?

-`boost::fiber` and `boson` have a lot in common. `boson` even uses ASM code from Oliver Kowalke, the author of `boost::fiber`.
-Some technical differences might make `boson` better suited to your use case:
-- *Ease of use*: Using `boost::fiber` combined with `boost::asio` requires a decent experience of *C++* to be used efficiently.
-The learning curve is steep.
+- *Ease of use*: The learning curve is very gentle, especially for `C` and `Go` developers used to system interfaces.
-- *System interface*: the `boson` framework mimics the common system calls.
-The reason for that is to make synchronous code easily portable into `boson`: you just have to route the system calls to those of `boson`, and make you calls from within a routine.
-Database drivers are much more easier to write this way.
-This is also a way to create a familiar ground for *C* and *Go* users.
-- *Select statement*: The `select_*` statement is the key feature of the framework.
-It is more versatile than the *Go* one, and does not exist in `boost::fiber` (as of time of writing).
-The `select` statement allows for programming constructs that are hard to reproduce without it.
+- *Select statement*: The `select_*` statement is versatile and allows programming constructs that are hard to reproduce without it.
+- *System calls interception*: Libraries that have not been prepared to can be used in a asynchronized way with a `LD_PRELOAD` trick.

 ## Quick overview